shaisachs/origin-of-sadness/origin-of-sadness/origin-of-sadness.md

 Olive regarded him for a moment, then exhaled a little puff of air.
 "Of course, that is exactly what I'm saying."

 "Why then, it's a sad song.
-And it reminds you that Mama is gone.
+And it reminds you that Mama is away.
 And that makes you sad."
 He gave the plate a swipe, set it in the dishwasher, and turned towards her, leaning on the countertap and wiping his hands with a towel.
 Even before he finished saying it, Jonah knew that this answer would not satisfy her.

 "Papa, what a perfectly silly thing to say."
 Olive brushed her hand against the paper, in the process rubbing the few remaining bits of waxy crayon into smudges on the drawing, and then fixed her drawing to the refrigerator.
 "It's a sad song, of course it makes me sad.
 But why is it a sad song?
 It's just some instruments on the radio, a few sounds.
 How does that have anything to do with Mama?
-No one on the radio knows that she's gone, or even who she is.
+No one on the radio knows that she's not home, or even who she is.
 Why should that make me sad?"

 ***